 Blood pressure and diabetes are the 2 most common diseases older people visiting from India have.
 Most of the time, such persons are in a good/stable health condition.
 However, they may require regular medications and frequent check ups.

 Carry a sufficient amount of medications from the home country before traveling to the USA.
-If you decide to stay longer than earlier planned, and if you run out of the medications, you can also ask a relative in your home country to send them by postal mail or courier, as long as they are not controlled drugs.
+If you decide to stay longer than initially planned, and if you run out of the medications, you can also ask a relative in your home country to send them by postal mail or courier, as long as they are not controlled drugs.

 If you still need to get medications while you are in the U.S., please read the Pharmacy Rx Drugs Claim Process article for more details.

 Persons suffering from high blood pressure and/or diabetes should consider self measuring equipments, available in major pharmacy stores, online and wholesale places like Costco, Sam's Club etc. Most of them cost under $50 to $100 and are very useful.
 You don't need to run to the doctor every time to get your blood pressure checked.
 If any of the equipment requires a doctor's prescription, such as diabetes testing strips, you will have to pay for that doctor visit yourself as that visit would be related to pre-existing conditions and not covered by any visitors insurance plan.

 I would like to go for a vision test or I would like to get a new pair of glasses or contact lenses.
 Is that covered?

 No. Vision and glasses/contact lenses are not covered.

 Please note that vision and eye problems are 2 different things.
 If you have a swollen eye, watery eyes or there is an injury in the eye, that is considered a medical problem and it would be covered as long as it is not a pre-existing condition.